basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

 )
 ```

-The types associated with fields are limited.
+The data types in column definitions are limited.
 Valid types are:

 * `VARCHAR` - Any string content is valid, including Unicode.
 Can only be compared using strict equality, and will not be typecast (e.g., to an integer) for comparison purposes.
 Use single quotes to delimit varchar strings.
 * `BOOLEAN` - `true` or `false` (any case)
-* `TIMESTAMP` - Timestamps are integer values expressing [UNIX epoch time in UTC][epoch] in **milliseconds**.
+* `TIMESTAMP` - Timestamps are integer values expressing [UNIX epoch time in UTC][epoch] in milliseconds.
 Zero is not a valid timestamp.
 * `SINT64` - Signed 64-bit integer
 * `DOUBLE` - This type does not comply with its IEEE specification: `NaN` (not a number) and `INF` (infinity) cannot be used.

 ### Primary Key

-The `PRIMARY KEY` describes both the partition and local keys.
-The partition key is a prefix of the local key, consisting of one or more fields.
-The local key must begin with the same fields as the partition key, but may have more fields.
+The `PRIMARY KEY` describes both the partition key and local key.
+The partition key is a prefix of the local key, consisting of one or more column names.
+The local key must begin with the same column names as the partition key, but may also contain additional column names.

 ```sql
 CREATE TABLE GeoCheckin